WujiZhu1999/SlipstreamINFO30005/README.md

     URL: /forum
-    For the Forum we have implemented the functions to: get a forum page that displays all the titles of the current articles (forum) get a particlar article based on the number (forum/articleNum) deleteing an article (forum/articleNum)
+    For the Forum we have implemented the functions to: get a forum page that displays all the titles of the current articles (forum) get a particlar article based on the number & corresponding comments(forum/articleNum) delete an article (forum/articleNum)
-            editing a particlar article (forum/articleNum) using a post request create an article using a post request
+            editing a particlar article (forum/articleNum) using a post request create an article using a post request create a new comment on a particular article delete a comment
+            edit a comment

     Tips
     URL: /tips